lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 ## Description

-_Done_

-Book Vault is a web-catalogue for books.
+Book Vault is a comprehensive web-based book catalogue, with over 37 thousands literary works.
+It is built with modern web technologies, offering an intuitive interface for discovering, tracking, and reviewing books.
 On it you can browse books of different genres, length, publishers and whatever else you would want to filter your selection by.
 You can leave reviews on books you have read, and view other peoples reviews to inform your next book pick.

-_TODO_

-You'll have the opportunity to keep track of books you have read, and which you want to read.
+The application is designed to be accessible and sustainable, with a focus on user experience and performance.

+### Key Features

+- **Extensive Catalog**: Browse through our collection of 37,000+ books.
+- **Community Engagement**:
+  - Rate books on a 5-star scale
+  - See the distribution of ratings for each book
+  - Write and share your own detailed reviews
+  - Read community reviews to discover new reads
+- **Personalization**:
+  - Create and manage your reading list
+  - Track books you've read
+  - See your own reviews
+- **User Experience**:
+  - Responsive design that works across all devices
+  - Minimalistic and modern interface providing an intuitive user experience
+  - Efficient pagination for smooth browsing
+  - Fast search and filtering capabilities
+  - Dark mode for reduced eye strain
+- **Advanced Selection Options**: \
+  Sort books by:

+  - Book title
+  - Author name
+  - Publisher name

+  Filter books by:

+  - Publishers
+  - Authors
+  - Average rating
+  - Year published
+  - Number of pages
+  - Genres

 ## Folder structure